meemudotorg/telegram-mastodon-mod/README.md

 you have to create your own telegram bot and store your api key in the settings file

-you need to fetch the id of the chat you want to interact with, and add that too.
+you need to fetch the id of the chat you want to interact with, and add that too. see: https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id

 also, create a mastodon account and give it mod rights.
 I don't recommend making it an admin or using your own account, because I can't guarantee this is particularly good or secure.

-then start up the virtual environment and run python masto-mod.py --init and follow the prompts. it will make two files `pytooter_clientcred.secret` and `pytooter_usercred.secret` for god's sake DO NOT SHARE THESE
+then start up the virtual environment and (NOTE: not working yet) run python masto-mod.py --init and follow the prompts. it will make two files `pytooter_clientcred.secret` and `pytooter_usercred.secret` for god's sake DO NOT SHARE THESE

 after that, you can run it with python masto-mod.py and let it sit there and do its thing